top of page

 • Decided by council CEO or delegate – avoiding drawn-out council meetings.

 In short: VicSmart is faster, simpler, and cheaper.
-And now, thanks to VC288, it covers a much larger slice of the residential market.
+Thanks to VC288, it now covers a much larger slice of the residential market.

 What Amendment VC288 Does